 v) Users might have to pay for conference calls.

-What are the significant differences between a Hosted PBX and Virtual PBX?
+What are the significant differences between a Hosted PBX and a Virtual PBX?

 PBX service gets hosted at the location of the host.
 The user has to connect via IP to the provider for voice service.
 The entire setup of hosted PBX is offsite, which means you don’t have to hire new staff or bear any IT and installation charges.
 Your business will have the ability to manage the phone system with its user-friendly panel.